serpro69/ansible-collection-devxp/roles/base/README.md

 # `serpro69.workstation.base`

-This role installs core packages.
-It should generally be run before any other roles in this collection, but is technically not a dependency for other roles.
+This role installs core packages and configures basic things.
+It should generally be run first before any other roles in this collection, but strictly is NOT a dependency for other roles.

 ## Variables